JKiran4/Horsle/README.md

   - display_leaderboard(self): displays leaderboard of race results
   - generate_race_summary(self): display the race summary
   - get_horse_performance(self): retrieves performance details for specific horse
+  - various supplementary methods were included in this module for ease of functionality in the methods
 - betting.py
   - __init__(self, start_balance=1000): initialization
   - race_welcome(self): issues user prompts in order to begin race and proceed